floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

 ### Resource Updates

 WebGL and WebGL2 don't have resource mapping functions which would allow direct access to GPU memory.
-Instead new resource data must be copied from existing data in memory.
+Instead resource updates must perform a copy from existing data in memory.
 For this reason the resource update model in sokol_gfx is very simple, but also very restrictive: